Person Details

 During his career at Flagstar, he served as head of branch banking, retail product strategy, marketing, communications, internet banking, and branch expansion.
 He also was in charge of the bank’s technology, operations, and commercial units.
 Additionally, he led the government affairs and community relations initiatives.

 His business affiliations include membership on the board of directors of Business Leaders of Michigan, the Detroit Regional Chamber and its Economic Development CEO Advisory Board, and the Mayor’s Workforce Development Board (Detroit).
-He is a founding member of the Detroit Sports Organizing Corp., and serves as co-chair of the Economic Development Strategy Task Force of the Metropolitan Affairs Coalition.
-He is a past director of the Western Michigan University Foundation and a member of the National Board of Trustees of the Crohn’s & Colitis Foundation where he serves on the executive committee as Treasurer and as chairman of the finance committee.
+He is a founding member of the Detroit Sports Organizing Corp., and serves on the board of the Metropolitan Affairs Coalition.
+He is a past director of the Western Michigan University Foundation and a past member of the National Board of Trustees of the Crohn’s & Colitis Foundation where he served on the executive committee as Treasurer and as chairman of the finance committee.

 He is a recipient of the Honoree Award from the Crohn’s & Colitis Foundation, of the Outstanding Alumni Achievement Award from Haworth College of Business, of the Distinguished Alumni Award from Western Michigan University, of the Humanitarian Award from the Michigan Roundtable for Diversity & Inclusion, the Courage in Leadership Award from the North Oakland (Michigan) NAACP and the Partner in Progress Award from the city of Pontiac, Michigan, the Regional Ambassador Award from the Southeast Michigan Council of Governments and from the Troy Community Champion award from the Troy Community Foundation.
 His most recent recognition was the Maverick Award which he received from the Florida Minority Reinvestment Coalition.